Montréal’s award-winning bars

 Cloakroom Bar

-Montréal’s Golden Square Mile’s Cloakroom Bar is an intimate space decorated in dark tones that infer an elegance and sophistication to this 25-seat speakeasy.
+Montréal’s Golden Square Mile’s Cloakroom Bar is an intimate space decorated in hushed tones and wood accents that infer an elegance and sophistication to this 25-seat speakeasy.
 The Cloakroom Bar has no menu and all drinks are tailor-made by the talented bartenders, guided by the customer’s tastes and cravings, essentially crafting a bespoke cocktail for every customer.
+They offer an extensive selection of rare and vintage spirits, with a particular focus on aged Amari and bourbons.
 Ice blocks are made in-house, then carved to fit individual drinks.
 Sophisticated and unique.

 Website